Cooking, Drying, Lighting

 Cooking with propane requires more than just a small, 20lb propane tank connected to your barbecue.
 If you use propane to cook, you will no longer have to wait for your electric burners to warm up.
 In fact, many people prefer to cook with gas instead of electric, because it's not uncommon for electric ranges to differ between 25 to 50 degrees from where you think it may be set to as it heats up and then cools down.

-Cook Tops (stoves) are commonly available in a few types-conventional with a standing pilot (always on), conventional with an electronic ignition (much safer and not always on) and a sealed burner also with electronic ignitions.
-Gas ranges will provide a much more consistent heat across the bottom of pans and pots, so there are less hot spots and scorching.
+Cook Tops (stoves) are commonly available in a few types-conventional with a standing pilot (always on), conventional with electronic ignition (much safer and not always on), and a sealed burner also with electronic ignitions.
+Gas ranges will provide a much more consistent heat across the bottom of pans and pots, so there are fewer hot spots and scorching.

 Propane ovens are much more precise in temperatures than electric.
 Another advantage of baking using propane is that propane is a moist type of heat.
 This added moisture will provide a better quality to your baking–time to enter that apple pie into a contest!

 Propane dryers will help you get your laundry done faster–do you really need any more convincing?
 Because propane dryers heat up much faster than electric dryers, your time waiting around for the towel to dry will be cut down.
 Also, since propane creates a moist heat, there will be substantially less static cling (no more socks stuck to your pants on the way out the door).
 The moist heat will also help to prevent burning and discoloration of your clothes because it's not going to scorch.